bhuvneet/national-parks/README.md

 # national-parks

 ## Description
-A project born from my love for outdoor adventures and want for using technology to connect people to nature!
+A project born from my love for outdoor adventures and my desire to leverage technology to connect people to nature!

-In the pursuit of crafting an application that resonates with fellow nature enthusiasts, I embarked on a journey to conceptualize an app designed for navigating the captivating expanse of US national parks.
-Drawing inspiration from my own love for the great outdoors, I endeavored to create a mobile app that I myself would wholeheartedly embrace during my explorations.

-The foundation of this endeavor was laid upon the discovery of a publicly accessible API generously provided by https://www.nps.gov/subjects/developer/guides.htm.
-This vital resource, coupled with my proactive engagement with the Google Maps API, reflects my unwavering commitment to weaving seamless functionality and a captivating user experience into the fabric of the app.

-The National Parks Explorer App seamlessly fuses my reverence for nature with my aspiration for app development.
-The project, while a demonstration of coding prowess, is more significantly a testament to my dedication.
-Through this journey, I relished the opportunity to enrich my mobile app development skills, reacquainting myself with Java and mastering the intricacies of harnessing JSON to efficiently extract data from online sources.

-Encompassing the entirety of US national parks, the app stands as a testament to my commitment to thoroughness and comprehensiveness.
-Upon selecting a specific park, the app effortlessly furnishes a comprehensive real-time description, achieved through dynamic data retrieval from the internet.

-This venture served as a crucible for refining my skills and attaining holistic proficiency in mobile application development.
-The National Parks Explorer App epitomizes my ability to shepherd an idea from its inception to its fruition, marking a significant milestone in my journey of technological exploration.
+<b>The National Parks Explorer App</b> is your ultimate companion for exploring the breathtaking beauty of the United States national parks.
+This Android mobile application leverages the power of the Google Maps API and the National Park Service (NPS) API to provide you with a seamless and immersive experience in discovering the wonders of nature.

+<b>Features</b>

+<b>Interactive Map</b>
+Explore the entire US national park system on an interactive map.
+The app uses the Google Maps API to display park locations, boundaries, and nearby points of interest.
+Zoom in to get detailed views of specific parks or zoom out to plan your next adventure.

+<b>Detailed Park Information</b>
+Get comprehensive information about each national park, including:
+- Park description and history
+- Visitor center details
+- Operating hours and seasons
+- Entrance fees
+- Campground information
+- Weather conditions

+<b>Real-time Updates</b>
+Stay up-to-date with real-time data retrieved from the NPS API.
+Whether you're planning a trip or just curious about a park, you'll have access to the most current information available.

+<b>Offline Access</b>
+Don't worry about losing connectivity while exploring remote parks.
+The app allows you to download park information and maps for offline access, ensuring you're always prepared, even off the grid.

+<b>Search<b/>
+Easily find the national parks that match your interests.
+Use search to narrow down your choices based on the province, activities like hiking, camping, wildlife viewing, and more.

+<b>Plan Your Visit</b>
+Plan your visit with ease.
+The app provides you with park itineraries, including suggested trails, activities, and points of interest.
+Create your custom itinerary to make the most of your trip.

-## Demo
+## Demonstration of App

 https://github.com/bhuvneet/national-parks/assets/78770635/487a9afd-f318-443e-95c1-14a4350000c7

 ## Credits